poboisvert/ReactRabbitMQ/README.md

 ![preview](admin_service.png)

-- Main Service (Like Service): Use by the front end to aggregate likes and increment
+- Likes Service: Use by the front end to aggregate likes and increment
     - Event:
         - product_liked